89luca89/distrobox/docs/useful_tips.md

 command with the `--root` or `-r` flag, so that distrobox can still integrate better with your `$USER`.

-`distrobox create --name test --image your-choosen-image:tag --root`
+`distrobox create --name test --image your-chosen-image:tag --root`

 ## Using a command other than sudo to run a rootful container